ermisnetwork/ermis-chat-js-sdk/README.md

 | `channel.deleted` | when a channel is deleted | clients watching the channel
 | `channel.updated` | when a channel is updated | clients watching the channel

-**1. Listening for Events**:
+#### 1. Listening for Events

-As soon as you call watch on a Channel or queryChannels you’ll start to listen to these events.
-You can hook into specific events:
+Once you call watch on a Channel or queryChannels, you will start listening for these events.
+You can then hook into specific events:

 ```javascript
 channel.on('message.deleted', (event) => {